Egyptian animal mummies were an integral part of ancient life. But why?

 Researcher Salima Ikram

 Salima Ikram, an Egyptologist and a professor at Cairo’s American University, is an expert in zooarchaeology.
-She has dedicated a tremendous amount of time and passion in studying Egyptian animal mummies, and catalogued her detailed findings in the process.
-She presented her gallery of mummified animals to the public for educational purposes.
+She has dedicated a tremendous amount of time and passion in studying Egyptian animal mummies.
+As part of her work, she cataloged her detailed findings.
+Subsequently, she presented her gallery of mummified animals to the public for educational purposes.
 Not surprisingly, Ikram’s Egyptian exhibit received high acclaim.

 The preserved animals rest behind special glass panels.
 They proudly display their linen strips and painted faces, their beaded and gilded casings, and carved limestone boxes.
 Some have simple wrappings of papyrus mats.
 But all of them now, instead of being buried in mass graves or cast aside as useless items, are attracting the attention and adoration as should the gods that supposedly dwell in them.

 You may also like: Oxyrhynchus Papyri: Historical Treasure in Ancient Egyptian Garbage